ChangLab/ATACPrimerTool/README.md

 Below is an example for running APT to design primers for the MDM2 and DDIT3 promoters.
 The input files are included in the [test_data](test_data/) directory and bam files have been pre-filtered for the regions of interest.
 The output generated in included in the [test_out/APT_test](test_out/APT_test) directory.

-Before starting, make sure pypiper and all dependencies have been installed, as well as the appropriate reference genomes if DNA sequence is required in addition to coordinates.
+Before starting, make sure pypiper and all dependencies have been installed, and that the appropriate reference genomes have been downloaded if DNA sequence is required in addition to coordinates.

 Modify [ATACqPCR.yaml](pipelines/ATACqPCR.yaml) to include paths of required dependencies if they are not the your `$PATH` variable.